-A Salad Spinner is a kitchen tool for removing excess water from salad greens.
+A salad spinner is a kitchen tool for removing excess water from washed salad greens.

-It gets water off the vegetables, so that salad dressing will adhere to them better, and so that the water doesn’t “water down” the dressing.
-This is more important for creamy dressings than for vinaigrettes (it is less important for vinaigrettes because vinegar is basically water, anyway, and it would all just blend in, though the flavour would be diminished.)
-It is a much faster and thorough method than by doing it by hand with paper or tea towels.
+It uses centrifugal force to drive water off salad greens so that salad dressing will adhere to them better, and so that water doesn’t “water down” the dressing.
+Removing all water from salad leaves is more important for creamy dressings than for vinaigrettes because vinegar is basically water, anyway, and it would all just blend in, though the flavour would be diminished.)
+It is a much faster and more thorough method than doing it by hand with paper or tea towels.

-They come in different sizes.
-The capacity is measured in volume, usually 1 1/2 to 7 quarts.
-The average household size is 4 quarts.
+Salad spinners are on average about the size of a large mixing bowl, though they do come in various sizes.
+The capacity is measured in volume, usually 1 1/2 to 7 U.S. quarts.
+The average household size is 4 U.S. quarts.

-Other types of Salad Spinners have cranks to turn them, and others are others are "pump action" -- with the palm of your hand, you lean on a large button on top, let go, lean again, etc. The pump ones usually have a “brake” button as well to stop them.
+Other types of salad spinners have cranks to turn them, and others are “pump action” — with the palm of your hand, you press down on a large button on top, let go, press down again, etc. The pump ones usually have a “brake” button as well to stop them.
 When not in use, the pump locks down into place.

 Many less expensive models won’t last for years, but they’re so inexpensive that they’re easy to replace.

-To wash salad greens, put the basket in the Salad Spinner bowl, and wash them right in there.
-Lift the basket out to drain the water away, then empty the water out of the Salad Spinner bowl.
+To wash salad greens, put the basket in the salad spinner bowl, fill with water, and wash them right in there.
+Lift the basket out to drain the water away, then empty the water out of the salad spinner bowl.
 Re-assemble to start spinning.
-However, if you’re washing a large amount of greens, and particularly if they’re ones with a lot of grit on them, such as spinach, you may want to just wash them in a clean sink and then transfer them to the Salad Spinner for spinning.
+However, if you’re washing a large amount of greens, and particularly if they’re ones with a lot of grit on them, such as spinach, you may want to just wash them in a clean sink or under clean running water and then transfer them to the salad spinner for spinning.

 The baskets can also be used as makeshift colanders for food items that aren’t hot.

-Some women use them as well to spin excess water off of hand-washable items, such as good bras that can’t go into the dryer, so that they’ll dry faster.
+Some people also use them to spin excess water off hand-washable items such as fine ladies’ knickers or good bras that can’t go into the dryer so that they’ll dry faster.

 Ngo, Irene.
 Six more ways to use your salad spinner.
 Chatelaine Magazine.
 19 April 2011.